 allow the bread and cup to pass you by.
 Instead, we would encourage you to feed on the bread of life by entrusting your life to the Lord Jesus Christ.
 Gluten-free

-- MUSIC: Typically, we sing six songs during a service.
+- MUSIC: Typically, we sing five songs during a service.
 Some, like the biblical Psalms, were written millennia ago.
 Others were written in the past couple of years.
 Either way, we sing songs that glorify God by teaching us about God and by teaching us how to live the Christian life, both in good times and in bad times.
 So, we sing songs of joy, songs of lament, and everything in between.

 - GIVING: If you do not regularly attend Trinity Community Church, please do not feel obligated to give offerings.
 For all who would like to give offerings, the offering box is located at the rear exit.